Actively Recruiting

 You may qualify if you...

-- Male and female subjects, age 40-80 years, with autonomic failure including pure autonomic failure, multiple system atrophy and Parkinson disease.
+- Male and female subjects, age 40-80 years, with autonomic failure including pure autonomic failure, multiple system atrophy, and Parkinson disease.

-- Neurogenic orthostatic hypotension, defined as a �3E=20-mmHg decrease in systolic blood pressure within 3 minutes of standing associated with impaired autonomic reflexes determined by autonomic testing in the absence of other identifiable causes.
+- Neurogenic orthostatic hypotension, defined as a 20-mmHg or greater drop in systolic blood pressure within 3 minutes of standing with impaired autonomic reflexes.

-- Patients who are willing and able to provide informed consent
+- Willing and able to provide informed consent.

 You will not qualify if you...

-- Patients who cannot tolerate medication withdrawal, defined as inability to stand at least one minute or sustained supine blood pressure �3E=180/110 mmHg after medication withdrawal.
+- Unable to tolerate medication withdrawal, including inability to stand for at least one minute or sustained supine blood pressure of 180/110 mmHg or higher after medication withdrawal.

 AI-Screening